-- 1. Submit an absence form at least two weeks in advance, or risk denial of the request.
-Note: Excused Absence Forms are available from Ms. Lauri Moore. - 2.
+- 1. Submit a Microsoft Absence Form found on the Student Resource Center Blackboard site at least two weeks in advance, or risk denial of the request. - 2.
 For Classes - a.
-The student will present documentation and complete the absence form as requested to the Office of Academic Administration. - b.
-The student will be notified of the approval/denial and is responsible for notifying their Course Directors

-- 3. For Clinic / Rotations - a.
-The student will present a request for absence in writing (Clinic Absence Form) and with documentation to the Clinic Director and Clinic Lead. - b.
+The student will present documentation and complete the Microsoft absence form as requested to the Office of Academic Administration. - b.
+The student will be notified of the approval/denial and is responsible for notifying their Course Directors - 3.
+For Clinic / Rotations - The student will present a request for absence via email and with documentation and complete the Microsoft absence form to the Clinic Director and Clinic Lead. - b.
 The student will secure approval/denial from the Clinic Director and Clinic Lead. - c.
-The Clinic Director will notify the Patient Care Coordinator of the approved absence. - d.
+The Clinic Director will notify the PSA of the approved absence. - d.
 Excessive requests may be denied.